GrainSense vs HarvestAI

 - Supports multiple grain types

-- Accurate predictions based on machine learning.
+- Accurate harvest window predictions

-- Tailored insights for specific agricultural needs.
+- Tailored insights for specific crops

 - Limited to grain quality sensing without broader farm management